Garrison Hearst: Arizona Cardinals

-Hearst was drafted by the Phoenix Cardinals in the 1993 NFL Draft.
-In Hearst's first two seasons with the Cardinals, he was used sparingly.
-In 1995, however, he broke out as a pro player, rushing for 1,070 yards.
-He was cut by the Cardinals in the 1996 training camp.
+Hearst was selected by the Phoenix Cardinals in the 1993 NFL draft.
+In Hearst's first two seasons with the Cardinals, he was used sparingly due to knee injuries.
+In 1995, he broke out as a pro player, rushing for 1,070 yards.
+This came with one touchdown and also 12 fumbles, the most for any non-quarterback.
+The Cardinals however felt it was needed to sign Simeon Rice to go with Leeland McElroy moving forward in the run game.
+As such, Hearst was cut by the Cardinals in the 1996 training camp.

 Cincinnati Bengals

 Hearst was then claimed off waivers by the Cincinnati Bengals.
 He played there one season, gaining 847 yards, but was then picked up by the San Francisco 49ers.

 San Francisco 49ers

 Hearst's best years came with the San Francisco 49ers.
 In his first year, 1997, he ran for 1,019 yards and four touchdowns, becoming the 49ers' first 1000-yard rusher since 1992 (Ricky Watters).
 The four touchdowns were more than he had scored in his entire pro career before 1997.

 Hearst's true coming out, however, occurred in 1998.
 He ran for 1,570 yards and 7 touchdowns while averaging 5.1 yards per carry.
 His total rushing yards placed him third in the NFL, behind only Terrell Davis and Jamal Anderson.
 Hearst set a then franchise record for rushing yards in a season, breaking the former record held by Roger Craig (1,502 yards in 1988).
 The record held until 2006 (Frank Gore).
 His 535 receiving yards gave him a combined 2,105 yards on the season, another franchise record previously held by Craig (2,066 yards in 1985), also now held by Frank Gore (2,180 yards in 2006).
 Against the Detroit Lions late in the season, he set a then single-game franchise record of 198 rushing yards, which was later broken in 2000 by Charlie Garner.
 He also had the longest running play in the NFL earlier in the season, when he ran 96 yards for a game-winning touchdown in overtime on opening day versus the New York Jets.
 The play was later featured on NFL Films as one of the best two running plays in NFL history.